jdmanthey/MolEcol2021/06_landscape_genetics/readme.md

 Today we will be using the conductance maps we made last week to estimate least cost path (LCP) distances between populations, and see which model best fits the data.

-### 1. Answer question #3 on your worksheet.
+### 1. Answer question #5 on your worksheet.

-### 2. Change the directory to the one you used on Wednesday.
+### 2. Change the directory to the one you used last week.
 Install and load packages.

 We need one more package to be installed: